 The most common trait that I am finding in all of the guests I have had the honour to interview, is that they are all confident in themselves and how they have chosen to run their businesses.

-Some of them want to build $100 million per year empires and others want to sleep in and perhaps not work today, both are right.
+Some of them want to build $100 million per year empires and others want to build passive income with affiliate marketing – both are right.

 Make your choices and act confidently.